Paddling the Kenai River – Soldotna to the Kenai River Mouth on Cook Inlet

 Fishing Charters and Lodges Everywhere

-The first half the trip, the river flows a pretty decent, 4 – 4 ½ knots, so I was ripping right along and I was able to find a few decent but small waves to surf and some big boulders that provided some fun eddy turns.
-After that it begins to slow down and near the end it is less than 2 knots at low tide.
-The river is affected by tides for quite a few miles upstream, and fortunately, the day I paddled, low tide wasn’t until 10:30, and I didn’t actually pick up any opposing current until I was just about at the river mouth.
+During the first half the trip the river flows a pretty decent 4 – 4 ½ knots, so I was ripping right along and I was able to find a few small but decent waves to surf as well as some big boulders that provided some fun eddy turns.
+After that it begins to slow down and near the end the current is less than 2 knots at low tide.

 Fast water, small rapids